-Yes, clay.
-But again, not just any clay.
+Yes, clays.
+But again, not just any clays.
 Not the stuff in your backyard.
-It's a clay so rare, so valuable, that...
+These are clays so rare, so valuable, that...

 Some clays (like the clay in your backyard) are indeed very common.
 What's more, different regions of the world yield clay with widely varying properties.
-And for a thousand years, clay has been used by cultures around the world for some amazing health benefits.vii
+And for thousands of years, certain clays have been used by cultures around the world for some amazing health benefits.vii

-We've long thought this remarkable substance may have self reliance or even "emergency" applications, so we've been systematically researching it for over two years now.
+We've long thought this remarkable substance may have self-reliance or even "emergency" applications, so we've been systematically researching it for several years now.
+And you know what?
 The more we dug into it, the more excited we got about the possibilities.
 What we've found is astonishing.

 Here's the story:

-After a lot of looking, we've come across what we think is a legitimate "super clay" and we think it belongs in every thinking person's survival stash.
-A clay that's so rare, so highly sought after, that I predict this particular clay will actually become "mainstream" in a decade or two: it's called High-Cation Montmorillonite clay.
+After a lot of looking, we've come across what we think are several legitimate "super clays" and we think these rare "survival clays" belongs in every thinking person's "emergency detox stash.
+And, while these clays are somewhat obcure at this time, that I predict as a group... the particular clays in this formula will actually become "mainstream" in a decade or two.

 It's named after the Montmorillon region of France, where it was first discovered.
 Montmorillonite is part of the calcium bentonite family of clays.
 By the way, natural calcium bentonite clay is widely used by pharmaceutical companies as an active ingredient in over-the-counter remedies like Pepto-Bismol®, Tums®, and Rolaids®.
 (Its cousin, kaolin clay, is an active ingredient in over-the-counter diarrhea remedies, and is used as an emergency clotting agent in specialized bandages used by the military and first responders.)

-High-Cation Montmorillonite isn't just ordinary calcium bentonite clay though.
+French, High-Cation Montmorillonite isn't just ordinary calcium bentonite clay though.
 It has one very special property in particular (which I'll tell you more about shortly) that makes it one of the most versatile – and essential – items in your survival kit.
-That's why we call it "Survival Clay".
+That's why its one of the main ingredient in "Survival Clay".

-Now, keep in mind, High-Cation Survival Clay isn't much to look at.
-It's a fine powder, kind of pale, off-white in color, and almost as smooth as baby powder.
+Now, keep in mind, this isn't much to look at.
+It's a fine powder, kind of pale, off-white and somewhat greenish in color, and almost as smooth as baby powder.
 But don't let appearances fool you.
 There is simply no other clay like it in the world.